31 Titus Mill Rd.

 Family programs and activities are wide-ranging and can include workshops, bird watching, hiking the Center's 8 miles of trails, tracking, orienteering, maple sugaring, canoeing, and much, much more.
 Membership, while not required, brings an informative quarterly newsletter announcing upcoming activities.
 Educators can take workshops to enhance environmental teaching techniques.
 Individual students can enjoy wholesome after school-activities.
 The Association runs a summer camp, too, as well as many summertime family activities, classes, and field trips.
 And what a place for a Birthday Party!
 School Groups can choose from a wide selection of interactive programs for all grade levels.
 Discover (grades Pre-K - 6) explores the magic that the current season brings through a nature walk and creating a mural.
 Exploring a Pond (K - 12) examines stream life to learn about their relationships between themselves and mankind.
 Who Lives Here?
 (K - 2) takes a look at animals' homes in the wild.
 Tracking (2 - 5) teaches students to identify animal tracks and other signs.
 Exploring the Night (3 - 12) is an evening in the woods revealing the wonders of night-time ecology.
 Fun with Trees (K - 6) is an interactive program giving students all the basics of trees.
 Programs last from 90 minutes to 3 hours.
 Many others are available, including programs that can be delivered at school.

 Admission: FREE.
-Family Programs are FREE or a nominal fee may be charged for most.
+Family Programs generally cost within the range of $10 - $15 for nonmembers.
 Extensive programs cost more.
 Call for info on after-school classes, camp, field trips, etc.

 Lunch: Picnic areas available.